frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 The `primaryKey` entry in the schema `object` is optional.
 If present it specifies the primary key for this table.

-The `primaryKey`, if present, MUST be:
+The `primaryKey`, if present, `MUST` be:

 - Either: an array of strings with each string corresponding to one of the field `name` values in the `fields` array (denoting that the primary key is made up of those fields).
 It is acceptable to have an array with a single value (indicating just one field in the primary key).
 Strictly, order of values in the array does not matter.
-However, it is RECOMMENDED that one follow the order the fields in the `fields` has as client applications may utilize the order of the primary key list (e.g. in concatenating values together).
+However, it is `RECOMMENDED` that one follow the order the fields in the `fields` has as client applications `MAY` utilize the order of the primary key list (e.g. in concatenating values together).
 - Or: a single string corresponding to one of the field `name` values in